bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message BoardUITests/Bugs.md

  Bugs found

  #1 Cannot create a new thread
- #2 Send does not perform any  all, nor save in detail view
+ #2 Can create thread with error now, but in detail view Send does not perform any  all
  #3 Cancel does not do anything in detail view
  #4 Once thread fixed  new error - UITableViewController.tableView must be used from main thread only
  #5 Error decoding message threads from JSON data: typeMismatch(Swift.Array<Any>, Swift.DecodingError.Context(codingPath: [], debugDescription: "Expected to decode Array<Any> but found a dictionary instead.", underlyingError: nil))